 David had a previous career in the restaurant and hospitality business, as well as working with the Disney Corporation on the EPCOT project.
 In his career in education, David worked as the Chief of Staff for Cincinnati Public Schools.
 During their restructuring project, David’s work was instrumental in opening 11 new high schools over two years.

 David holds a BA in English and Education, and a master’s in English Literature from Northern Kentucky University.
 Before working at Battelle Education, he was the Executive Director of the Office of Transformation and Career Technical Education in the Ohio Department of Education.
 There, he pioneered state policy initiatives like STEM schools, STEM networks, credit flexibility, and stackable certificates.

-Wes Hall is the interim Senior Vice President for Education, STEM Learning and Philanthropy.
+Wes Hall is the Vice President for Education, STEM Learning and Philanthropy.
 He also serves as Executive Director of the national STEMx network.

 Previously serving as the Director of the Tennessee STEM Innovation Network, he led a highly successful partnership between Battelle Education and the Tennessee Department of Education designed to amplify quality STEM learning opportunities for students across the state.